tjwodud04/Books-and-other-stuffs/README.md

 - JAVA 정보처리기사 연습
 : Short codes for preparing a test

+- Kaggle Sotlutions Follow Up
+: Some python codes that are related with kaggle competition.
+Mainly about solutions follow up

+- Linux
+: Follow up some books to practice linux kernel

 - Python
 : Following some python codes.
 Plus, there are some scribbles about collecting data